valtimo-platform/valtimo-documentation/using-valtimo/plugin/verzoek/configure-verzoek-plugin.md

 An example process link configuration:
 ![Create portal task process link](img/configure-create-portaal-taak.png)

+### Create ZaakRol

+asdf

-### Complete Verzoek
+### Delete Verzoek

-The **Complete Portaaltaak** action should be used in the `Process to complete Portaaltaak` to do the last step in handling the update from the objects API.
+The **Delete Verzoek** action should be used in the `Create Zaakdossier` to do the last step in handling the deletion from the objects API.
 When executed it will complete the user task and update the status of the taak object to `verwerkt`.
 After this plugin action has been selected, the user does not have to input any configuration data.